 Southern Company’s valuation

-The EV-to-EBITDA ratio gives a comparative idea of a company’s valuation, regardless of its capital structure.
+The EV-to-EBITDA ratio lets investors compare companies’ valuations regardless of capital structure.
 EV is the combination of a company’s market capitalization and debt, minus its cash holdings.